 You may believe, as a leader, that you provide adequate recognition.
 But, likely, your staff doesn’t perceive your appreciation as highly as you do.

-Making sure your team continuously feels supported and respected in the present is crucial for this reason.
+Making sure your team continuously feels supported and respected in the present.
 Direct communication with your team members is the best approach to understanding their feelings.

 For instance, you might mention that you want to ensure that staff feels valued and acknowledged during your upcoming one-on-one meetings, then ask a few of the questions posed to support your recognition efforts.